Finding Rumor Sources on Random Trees: Introduction

-\item[3.] {\em Geometric tree, SI model with spreading time with finite moment generating function}: for any geometric tree (see Section \ref{ssec:geom} for precise definition), we establish that the probability of correct detection goes to $1$ as the number of infected nodes increases.
+For any geometric tree (see Section \ref{ssec:geom} for precise definition), we establish that the probability of correct detection goes to $1$ as the number of infected nodes increases.
 The precise result is stated as Theorem \ref{thm:geom}.